Karise Eden: 2013–2017: Things I've Done

 In March 2013, Eden was part of the Bluesfest along with many other local and international acts in Byron Bay, New South Wales.
 Eden's second single "Threads of Silence", co-written with Sacha Skarbek in London, was released digitally on 3 June 2013, the same day she performed it live on The Voice.
 Upon its release, the song debuted and peaked at number 19 on the ARIA Singles Chart.
 "Dynamite" was released as the lead single from Eden's second studio album, Things I've Done, on 12 September 2014, and peaked at number 65.
 The album was released on 17 October 2014, and debuted at number five on the ARIA Albums Chart.
 The album's second single "Loneliness" was released on 3 April 2015, but failed to chart.
 On 2 June 2015, Eden released a cover version of The Shirelles song "Will You Still Love Me Tomorrow", which was used in a promotional sync campaign for the Nine Network's drama series Love Child.

 2018–2021: Born to Fight

 In October 2018, Eden announced the release of her third studio album titled Born to Fight.
 Eden realized she wanted to make music that showed her fiery side, her passion for blues, rock'n roll and even power ballads, saying "I've always been singing sad soul songs and I thought, just for once, there's another side of my personality that's never been shown on camera, my off-screen sass and who I am as a person, and that's a lot of what poured into this album."
 The album's lead single, "Temporary Lovers," was released on 19 October 2018.
 The full album was released on 23 November 2018.

 2022: Into the Black

-In January 2022, Eden announced the forthcoming released of her fourth studio album, titled, Into the Black.
+In January 2022, Eden announced the forthcoming release of her fourth studio album, titled, Into the Black.